 Lake Erie Limited Off-Season Use

 Due to a major utility upgrade project this fall/winter, No Restrooms will be available after Columbus Day (10/9/23).
-Additionally, public use areas will be very limited for safety and portions of the disc golf course may be unavailable.
+Additionally, public use areas will be very limited for safety and portions of the disc golf course are unavailable for safety.

 High bluffs overlooking Lake Erie provide a breathtaking view for the visitor to Lake Erie State Park.
 Lake Erie features a shoreline covering over three quarters of a mile bordering the shallowest of the Great Lakes.
 Whether camping in one of the 102 campsites or one of the 10 cabins offered at this park, the magnificent scenery will capture your attention.
 Day users can enjoy the picnic areas with shelters, playgrounds and hiking trails that are available to the cross-country skiers during the winter months.
 Lake Erie State Park is recognized as an excellent place for locating rare migratory birds following the lakes edge.